mistycheney/MouseBrainAtlas/doc/DataDescription.md

 - `score`: float between 0 and 1
 - `intensity`: uint8

-`volume_spec` of particular data is defined in their individual pages.
+`volume_spec` of particular data is defined in individual component pages.

 Registration results
 ===========